 Fact: Kawasaki Disease is increasingly common.
 Cases are doubling globally every 10 years.
-In England, hospital admissions for Kawasaki Disease increased fourfold in the last decade.
-It's more common than bacterial meningitis and measles.
+In England, hospital admissions for Kawasaki Disease have consistently increased over the last 15 years.
+It's more common than some forms of bacterial meningitis and a more common reason for children to be hospitalised that measles.
 Please EXPECT to see it and be READY to treat it